ThePalaceProject/web-patron/README.md

 ### Changing the app language

-The LanguageSelector component lets users change the language of the E-library application to English, French, Italian, or Spanish.
+The LanguageSelector component lets users change the language of the application to English, French, Italian, or Spanish.
 Note that the language code in the URL is only visible when a language other than English is selected:

 - **English (default)**: `https://example.com/books` (no language code `en`)
 - **French**: `https://example.com/fr/books` (language code `fr`)